 Treating the Baby Within

-What is Structural Integration?
+What is Personal Structural Integration?
 As Dr. Rolf used to say: "Anyone can take a body apart, very few know how to put it back together."
 The true genius of her method is the art and science of reshaping and reorganizing human structure according to clearly defined principles in a systematic and consistent manner.

-My background is primarily in working with the connective tissues of the body, a.k.a. the fascia.
+My background as a structural integrator practitioner under the lineage of Dr. Ida Rolf is primarily in working with the connective tissues of the body, a.k.a. the fascia.
 What do I mean by fascia?
 The fascia, connective tissue, starts just below your skin, and it has many interwoven layers.
 The first layer is literally a carpet backing for your skin.
 Below this is a soft fatty layer that protects us from bumping but also protects us from getting infection from outside.
 Deep to the fat is a unitard of tough fascia that really determines our shape.
 Below this are the various layers that surround and invest the muscles, and form walls between muscles and muscle groups—these are the layers actually called the myofascia.
 Deep to the muscles are the ligaments and periosteum (the plastic wrap around the bone).
 The fascia extends to other parts of the body as well: all the organs are wrapped in fascial bags and attached to the body wall, and the brain is surrounded in a unique fascial suspension system that runs from your skull to your sacrum, and out with the nerves and their myelin (also fascial) sheaths.
 I like to think of fascia as the “cosmic glue” that forms who we are (Segarra, 2013).

 Often new clients have a fear of Structural Integration because they think it will be painful.
 I do not work in the paradigm of causing pain in the body.
 In fact, you will find the opposite to be the case.
-Additionally, I am trained in cranial sacral therapy, visceral, neural, Bioenergetics and psycho-somatic release work.
+Additionally, I am trained in craniosacral therapy, visceral, neural, Bioenergetics and psycho-somatic release work.
 My background is in treating with an emphasis in trauma-sensitivity with regards to chronic pain, fibromyalgia, arthritis, pelvic floor dysfunction, prenatal and postpartum support in women.
 Much of my work is about "treating the baby within", taking my clients back to the beginning to experience wholeness in their body.
 I do have a full practice and accept new clients as openings arise.
 I typically work with clients for several sessions (minimum 3), it is commitment to ones healing.